gerald1248/bottomless-datacentre-slides/deck/slides.combined.md.txt

 <small>Region data based on the <a href="http://feeds.feedburner.com/AmazonWebServicesBlog">AWS</a>, <a href="https://cloudblog.withgoogle.com/products/gcp/rss/">GCP</a> and <a href="https://azurecomcdn.azureedge.net/en-gb/blog/feed/">Azure</a> blogs.<br/>Some missing data points interpolated.</small>

 <aside class="notes" data-markdown>
 Note that the growth of AWS is in no way hindered by the rapid rise of Microsoft Azure and Google Compute Cloud.
-See especially AWS's explosive growth in the 2015/2016.
+See especially AWS's explosive growth in the period 2015—2016.
 </aside>

 # INCENTIVES {bg=#97dce7}